Information on how quickly we will process your application.

 Before you can buy or sell any property, it is critical that a conveyancer searches the Land Register for all the information relating to that property.
 It is essential these searches take place quickly to avoid delays.

 It takes 1 to 2 days if we need to handle an application manually.
-Search of the index map can take 2 to 3 days.
+A search of the index map can take 2 to 3 days.

 Changes to existing registered titles